 Social media also provides more widespread coverage, enabling breaking news to reach a much larger and broader reader base than standard media outlets alone.
 While magazine readership and the number of available print publications continue to decline, the number of consumers using the Internet to access and share information continues to rise sharply.
 Facebook now sports over a billion users who are logging in and reading, sharing, and talking daily.

 Social media, including blogs, can be a highly useful tool for enhancing both awareness and image.
 Blogging can help “spread the word” about a company, its products, and its services to more people, dramatically increasing brand recognition and awareness.
+74% of consumers stated that they used social media to make purchasing decisions!

 Additionally, social media can enable executives to gather input and feedback directly from their target audience, and use that intelligence for more effective reputation management.
 Insight into why people like – or hate – a brand is needed to help change and control audience perceptions and preferences.